Sting

 The Police – Roxanne

 Things were looking up.
-After the commercial shoot, the band's debut album Outlandos d'Amour was released, reaching sixth place in the music charts, despite very modest recording conditions.
+Following the commercial shoot, the band released their debut album Outlandos d'Amour, which hit sixth place on the charts despite being recorded under pretty basic conditions.
 In 1978, producer Miles Copeland heard the song Roxanne.
-He helped The Police sign a contract with the major label, A&M.
+He helped The Police land a deal with major label A&M.

 The car that Sting bought after signing a contract with A&M